Postgraduate Certificate in Professional Education

 Leadership and Mentoring in Professional Practice

-*20/21 fees stated.
-The tuition fee payable for each subsequent year of your programme will increase annually by the relevant inflation, which has ranged 4% to 6% in the last few years.
-Fees will be invoiced in advance of the presentation of the module each year.
+Fees are payable upfront of the presentation of the module each year.
 Given the interval between the publication of courses and enrolment, some of the information may change.
 It is important to check our website before you apply.
-Please read our terms and conditions to find out more.

 Our graduates go on to work in a variety of roles within education, as classroom specialists, mentors, middle and senior leaders, and in pastoral positions.
 Our teachers also move into related roles outside of school-based education, into Higher Education, social work and alternative education provision for example.
 Our teachers work across the state, independent and international school sectors.